Next Book in the Series Browse A–Z

 Publication Reading Order

-The Quilted Mysteries/Theo and Tony Abernathy Mystery is a Historical Fiction / Mystery series by Barbara Graham, comprising 7 books published between 2008 and 2015.
-Books are listed in publication order, which is the recommended reading sequence.
+The Quilted Mysteries/Theo and Tony Abernathy Mystery is a Historical Fiction / Mystery series by Barbara Graham, made up of 7 books published between 2008 and 2015.
+It begins with Murder By Serpents (2008), and is best read in publication order.
+The most recent entry is Murder by Kindness (2015), spanning 7 years of storytelling.

 Barbara Graham was an American author known for her captivating historical fiction novels.
 Born in 1927, she grew up in Louisiana and later moved to California, where she pursued writing.
 Graham's breakthrough came with her 1963 novel "The King's Division," which depicted the lives of soldiers and their families during the American Revolution.
 The novel received critical acclaim and became a bestseller.
 She continued to write historical fiction, including "The Bluebird's Song" (1966) and "The Pirate Prince" (1969).
 Graham's writing style was characterized by its vivid descriptions, compelling characters, and attention to historical detail.
 Her novels received positive reviews for their authenticity and emotional depth.
 She won several literary awards, including the California Commonwealth Club Silver Medal for Literature.
 Barbara Graham's literary contributions continue to be enjoyed by readers and historians alike.